kalybprince/metrichourscalc/README.md

 # metrichourscalc
- Calculate your hours from a metric punchcard
+GUI that calculates your hours (in the case of time remaining, or overtime) from a metric punchcard.